austenstone/get-org-repos/README.md

 This is an [Action](https://docs.github.com/en/actions) to list all an orgnization's repositories.

-There primary use case is for repeating a task for all the repositories in an organization.
+The primary use case is for repeating a task for all the repositories in an organization.

 ### Default Workflow
 ```yml